Salmonella in raw turkey has killed 1 person, made 164 sick

 One person has died and 164 have been made sick in an outbreak of salmonella linked to raw turkey, the Centers for Disease Control and Prevention said Thursday.

-The outbreak has been going on for a year now, and 63 people have been sick enough to be hospitalized, the CDC said.
+The outbreak has been going on for a year now, and 63 people have been hospitalized, the CDC said.
 The person who died was in California.

 “The outbreak strain of Salmonella Reading has been identified in various raw turkey products, including ground turkey and turkey patties,” the CDC said.